coloradoanalytics/hud-buddy/README.md

 ## Security

-Hud Buddy does not store or otherwise handle sensitive user data.
+HUD Buddy does not store or otherwise handle sensitive user data.
 There is no login process or payment handling.
 Still, we've implemented SSL to ensure that all requests are securely handled over HTTPS.

 ## Code walk-through

-Hud Buddy consists of:
+HUD Buddy consists of:

 1. a backend API written in Python/Flask
 2. a web frontend written in Vue.js